SimpleXBelief56/SimpleXBelief56.github.io/README.md

-# SimpleXWebsite Made By SimpleXTeam
+# SimpleXWebsite

-Fully Supports PWA
+**Made By SimpleXTeam**
-Supports Windows, Linux, MacOS
+Compatible with Windows, MacOs, iOs Devices